Don’t miss the opportunity

 Some locations you can try are your site’s homepage and product pages, a sidebar and splash screen on your blog, and your social media pages.

-Also, pay attention at the most effective moments for your CTA to appear.
+Also, pay attention to the most effective moments for your CTA to appear.
 For example: when someone finishes reading your blog post, when they create a profile on your site, or when they complete a purchase.

 You want to deliver the right message in the right place at the right time.
 Let people fall in love with you before you propose.
 A new site visitor cannot understand your business value yet, so having your CTA appear at the same moment as a visitor land on your homepage might not be effective.